 2. Which companies make smart TVs?

-Virtually every major TV manufacturer makes a smart TV today, with the trend toward making every set "smart."
-Budget sets from Chinese makers such as TCL and Hisense offer smart features, including built-in Roku services, while high-end models from Samsung have built-in microphones, and voice and gesture recognition.
+Every major TV manufacturer has shifted away from dumb TVs, with the trend toward making every set "smart."
 A partial list of the biggest smart TV makers includes Hisense, LG, Panasonic, Philips, Samsung, Sharp, Sony, TCL, Toshiba and Vizio.
 (Check out the best TV brands to see some of our favorites from all of the major TV makers.)

 4. What services do smart TVs offer, and how do they differ from one another?

-Upshot: Spend a little time at the store flipping through the set's smart offerings to make sure you and your family will be comfortable with that model, and read our detailed comparison of the major smart TV platforms to help you make a decision.
+The upshot: Spend a little time at the store flipping through the set's smart offerings to make sure you and your family will be comfortable with that model, and read our detailed comparison of the major smart TV platforms to help you make a decision.

 6. Can a smart TV crash or hang like a PC?